 Ans.
 No. The same should not be Regulated and left to forbearance.
 In the event, the same is Regulated it would interfere with the rights of the DPOs to package channels as per their choice and the choice of their consumers.
-The DPOs are better placed to understand and implement consumer choices.
+It should be noted that the DPOs are better placed to understand and implement consumer choices.